 After providing the materials for the relevant content, it is also compulsory to request in a polite manner.
 That the bloggers publish the post at suitable hours during or before your campaign starts.
 When your post goes out at the right time when you need it to, the right impact on the Kickstarter campaign is created.

 6: Segment and activate your network

 You may not appreciate the power of your friends until you try to engage them in a productive manner.
 Once you are able to get them to understand what your project is all about.
 Your network of friends and acquaintances can help you greatly to achieve success.
 Offer them exclusive insights about the ‘big dream’, and get them properly motivated.
 They will not only back you but help spread the word about your project to their own network of friends.

 7: Use landing pages to spark sharing

-Rather than sending people directly to your Kickstarter page, you can send them to a landing page where they can help to share and drive traffic back to your project.
-The landing page design has to be top notch and include a link to the Kickstarter Campaign.
+Rather than sending people directly to your Kickstarter page, you can send them to a landing page.
+Where they can help to share and drive traffic back to your project.
+The landing page design has to be top-notch and includes a link to the Kickstarter Campaign.
 Offer something on your landing page to get them interested in participating.
-Once you succeed in having lots of people sharing your link through social media platforms like Facebook, it will create the kind of PR effect that makes your project more respectable.
+Once you succeed in having lots of people sharing your link through social media platforms like Facebook.
+It will create the kind of PR effect that makes your project more respectable.

 If you keenly observe the steps we’ve recommended, you’ll see that it’s focused on people.
 This is because no reasonable hacking in business processes happens without putting people ahead.
 This concept has worked for so many startups and we can help to make it work for you too.

-Just bear in mind that as Kickstarter gives you the opportunity to test your idea and raise some money, it’s equally an opportunity for other people to support a noble cause.
+Just bear in mind that Kickstarter gives you the opportunity to test your idea and raise some money.
+It’s equally an opportunity for other people to support a noble cause.
 With the right content and good PR, your project will certainly become a success.